Innovative Dewax Method Unlocks Potential for Investment Casters

 Introduction

-For the past half-century, the main method of removing wax from investment casting shells in the USA has been the steam autoclave.
+For the past half century the main methods of removing wax from investment casting shells in the USA has been the steam autoclave.
 The distant second most popular method is flash fire dewax.
 These two methods have been used to remove wax from an estimated 90-95% of all investment casting shells made during this time.
 The remaining few percent were accomplished by hot wax dewax, microwave dewax, and vapor dewax.
-The later three have significant environmental or technological issues that limit their suitability.
+The later three have significant environmental or technological issues that limit their suitability